Maps

 Day 4: Adventure Deeper

 Craving a physical challenge?
-Consider a day at Aerial Obstacle Course where suspended planks, swinging logs, and tightropes await.
-If you’re a complete newbie to manoeuvring on these types of contraptions, take the beginner’s course for a gentle introduction.
+Consider a day at an Aerial Obstacle Course where suspended planks, swinging logs, and tightropes await.
+If you’re a complete newbie to manoeuvring on these types of contraptions, sign up for the beginner course for a gentle introduction.

-Of course, trying something new doesn’t have to be daring.
+Trying something new doesn’t have to be daring.
 You could spend the day golfing at a new (to you) course.
-Whistler is home to four championship golf courses, each with their own unique character.
-Be sure to finish up on the club’s patio as a reward for a successful day.
+Whistler is home to four championship golf courses, each with its own unique character.
+Finish up on the club’s patio as a reward for a successful day.

-If you’re in the mood for exploration, take a side x side UTV tour to see Whistler’s mountainous terrain in a whole new way.
-No experience is needed to drive these duo-passenger utility-terrain vehicles, only a valid driver’s licence and a sense of adventure.
+If you want to take it up a notch, and you don’t mind getting a little dirty, take a side x side UTV tour to see Whistler’s mountainous terrain in a whole new way.
+No experience is needed to drive these two-passenger utility-terrain vehicles, only a valid driver’s licence and a sense of adventure.

 Scandinave Spa/Justa Jeskova